 To give our girls the opportunity to play as much hockey as possible, our teams play in two different leagues.
 Our A and B teams play in the Grays League and our C and D teams play in the Malik League.
 We have a coaching staff of nine, who take care of the 14 St Mary’s teams.

-The netball coaches, captains and players are working hard to produce top-class netball players.
+The netball coaches, captains and players always work hard to produce top-class netball players.

 Rowing is a summer sport that begins in the third term and continues into the following year, ending in early March when the South African Schools’ Rowing Championships take place.
 The season is short, but intense!
 The sport encourages personal growth and teaches time management, teamwork, dedication and leadership.